Lone Sausage: DVD release

-In 2004, Lone Sausage released a limited edition DVD "single" of the popular short Here Comes Dr. Tran.
+In 2004, Lone Sausage released a limited-edition DVD "single" of the popular short "Here Comes Dr. Tran".

 Showings

 Lone Sausage's cartoons tour with Spike and Mike's Sick and Twisted Festival of Animation.

-Episodes of Dr. Tran aired on G4's Late Night Peep Show on G4.
-The show was originally titled, "Happy Tree Friends and Friends."
+Episodes of Dr. Tran aired on G4's Late Night Peep Show.
+The show was originally titled Happy Tree Friends and Friends.

-Their short films show up annually at the San Diego Comic-Con with Spike & Mike, and at film festivals such as Sundance and Annecy.
+Their short films show up annually at San Diego Comic-Con with Spike & Mike, and at film festivals such as Sundance and Annecy.
 Many anime conventions around the US often have underground screenings of Dr. Tran shorts as well.